mwouts/itables/docs/quick_start.md

 <a class="github-button" href="https://github.com/mwouts/itables" data-icon="octicon-star" data-show-count="true" aria-label="Star mwouts/itables on GitHub">Star</a>
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-## Turn your Python DataFrames into Interactive Tables
+## Turn your Python DataFrames into Interactive DataTables

 This packages changes how Pandas and Polars DataFrames are rendered in Jupyter Notebooks.
-With `itables` you can display your tables as interactive [datatables](https://datatables.net/) that you can sort, paginate, scroll or filter.
+With `itables` you can display your tables as interactive [DataTables](https://datatables.net/) that you can sort, paginate, scroll or filter.

 ITables is just about how tables are displayed.
 You can turn it on and off in just two lines,